Falcon Marching Band: Pre-game show

 The traditional pregame was recently changed for the centennial celebration of the school.
 The original pre-game is: FMB enters the field near the end of Doyt Perry Stadium executing chair step marching.
 After finishing the cadences that they enter the field to, the band then "collects" the members from a block formation to their unique "X" block style marching.
 They march down the field "8 to 5" with this "X" style to the fight song.
 After performing the fight song, they play "Go BG Warriors" (previously "Happy Days Are Here Again") and then play "Ay Ziggy Zoomba".
 They then begin to perform Bowling Green State University's Alma Mater.
-The Alma Mater is followed by a special arrangement of "America."
+The Alma Mater is followed by a special arrangement of "America the Beautiful."
 Going into a patriotic melody, the marching band then does an advanced left-face which faces them toward the flag for the United States National Anthem directed by the college's Director of Bands (or visiting band director when present).
 They then do an about-face and exit the field to the traditional cadences.